alesurankar/MyNetworkingApp/Common/README.md

 # Common (Static Library)

-This project is a **static library** that contains shared core logic used by both the Client and Server applications.
+This project is a **static library** that contains shared logic used by Client and Server.

 ## Project Structure